nema-systems/enema/docs/data-layer-requirements.md

 ### Workspace and Products
 - **Workspace**: Container for multiple products with metadata (JSONB field reserved for future use)
-- **Product**: Contains references to modules (does not own ReqTrees directly), with metadata (JSONB field reserved for future use)
+- **Product**: Contains references to modules (does not own ReqCollections directly), with metadata (JSONB field reserved for future use)
 - **Module Sharing**: Modules can be shared across multiple products
 - **Relationship**: Multiple products can exist within each workspace

 ### Requirements Structure
-- **Req (Requirement)**: Core requirement entity that belongs to exactly one ReqTree, contains all version information in a single table
+- **Req (Requirement)**: Core requirement entity that belongs to exactly one ReqCollection, contains all version information in a single table
 - **Requirement Versioning**: Multiple rows in the REQ table represent different versions of the same logical requirement
 - **Base Req ID**: Shared integer identifier across all versions of the same logical requirement (base_req_id field)
-- **Requirement Hierarchy**: Requirements form a tree structure with parent-child relationships within a ReqTree
+- **Requirement Hierarchy**: Requirements form a tree structure with parent-child relationships within a ReqCollection
 - **Requirement Attributes**: Requirements have base_req_id, level, priority, functional type, validation method, status, rationale, notes, name, definition, version information, and metadata (JSONB field reserved for future use)
 - **Requirement Ownership**: Requirements have both author (creator) and owner (current responsible user) relationships to User table
 - **Requirement Grouping**: Requirements can be associated with groups for organization and classification
-- **ReqTree Membership**: Each requirement belongs to exactly one ReqTree (no sharing across trees)
+- **ReqCollection Membership**: Each requirement belongs to exactly one ReqCollection (no sharing across collections)
 - **Comments**: Associated with requirements, contain text, ID, timestamp, author (User), and metadata (JSONB field reserved for future use)
 - **Version Management**: Each requirement version has an associated user (revision author) and version number
 - **Version Linking**: Requirements link to their previous version through prev_version field, maintaining history within the same base_req_id